 In the cold high foothills of the Himalaya mountains lies the Darjeeling district of India.
 Once a transcendent place for Tibetan Buddhist Monks, Darjeeling is the northernmost district of West Bengali in eastern India.

 Tea growing here is said to produce some of the highest quality teas on the planet, often called the Champagne of Tea.
 Many plants are over 150 years old and still flourishing.
-The highly acclaimed, aromatic Darjeeling tea is made from the smaller-leaved variety of the Chinese Camellia sinensis plant.
+The highly acclaimed aromattea is made from the smaller-leaved variety of the Chinese Camellia sinensis plant.

-The Darjeeling tea growing region has nearly ninety tea estates within seventy square miles.
+The Darjeeling tea-growing region has nearly ninety tea estates within seventy square miles.
 In addition to its small size, production is low due to its colder climate.
-Plant growth is slow and harvesting is difficult, with tea plants growing on slopes of sixty or seventy degrees.
+Plant growth is slow, and harvesting is difficult, with tea plants growing on sixty or seventy degrees slopes.
 Less than one percent of all India’s tea is produced in Darjeeling, so there is never enough tea for demand.

-The higher elevations of eighteen hundred to sixty-three hundred feet account for the teas thinner body and more concentrated flavor.
-The warm sunny days and cool evenings of the growing season along with soil chemistry, rainfall and cloud mist are all factors synergizing to create the intense Darjeeling tea flavor.
+The higher elevations of eighteen hundred to sixty-three hundred feet account for the tea's thinner body and more concentrated flavor.
+The warm sunny days and cool evenings of the growing season, soil chemistry, rainfall, and cloud mist, are all factors synergizing to create the intense Darjeeling tea flavor.

-Darjeeling tea is mostly hand plucked by women, while the men process the tea in the adjoining factories.
-Workers harvest the tea by hand plucking the top two leaves and bud of the tender young shoots over three harvesting seasons.
+Darjeeling tea is hand-plucked mainly by women, while the men process the tea in the adjoining factories.
+Workers harvest the tea by hand, plucking the top two leaves and buds of the tender young shoots over three harvesting seasons.
 Each bush is harvested every four to eight days during the growing season.

 First Flush Spring Darjeeling Tea

-This refers to the first harvest of spring which begins in March through April.
+First Flush refers to the first harvest of spring, which begins in March through April.
 The first new growth or “flush” pushes nutrients into the young plant tips as the plant comes to life after a long cold dormant winter.

 Spring tea is typically a light yellow to coppery red cup color, with a delicate flowery aroma.
 It is a brisk tea and very delicate with a short shelf life.

 Every year the spring season is much anticipated by tea connoisseurs.
 And every year produces a slightly different tea, all depending on climate conditions.
-The quality and character of Darjeeling tea vary drastically over the course of the growing season.
+The quality and character of Darjeeling tea vary drastically throughout the growing season.

-As the growing season progresses the first flush teas are quite different than second flush teas produced in the summer months.
+As the growing season progresses, the first flush teas are quite different from the second flush teas produced in the summer months.

 Second flush Darjeeling teas are more complex and unlike any other tea.

-Second flush teas are an amazing, well-rounded, mature and fruity flavored tea.
-It is a slightly less astringent tea and some think even better than the first flush.
+Second flush teas are excellent, well-rounded, mature, and fruity flavored tea.
+It is slightly less astringent tea, and some think even better than the first flush.
 These are my personal favorites.

 The tea plants resume their growth after the monsoon season ends.
-The leaves are darker and produce a full-bodied fruity flavored tea.
-It is a bit stronger than the second flush and brews a more coppery colored tea.
+The leaves are darker and produce a full-bodied, fruity flavored tea.
+It is stronger than the second flush and brews a more coppery-colored tea.

 Darjeeling Tea Estates

-Darjeeling tea is traditionally produced as a black tea, but many tea estates are beginning to produce white, green and oolong teas as well.
+Darjeeling tea is traditionally produced as black tea, but many tea estates have begun making white, green, and oolong teas.

-Of the nearly ninety Darjeeling tea estates, some of the most popular are the Castleton, Glenburn, Puttabong, Rohini, Singbulli, Sungma, and Margaret's Hope among others.
+Of the nearly ninety estates, some of the most popular are Castleton, Glenburn, Puttabong, Rohini, Singbulli, Sungma, and Margaret's Hope.
 If you haven't heard of these, that's alright.
 Know that all teas from the Darjeeling region are among some of the best in the world.

-The beautiful Glenburn Estate, in addition to its outstanding tea, is famous for its visitor’s hotel and tourist attraction.
+In addition to its outstanding tea, the beautiful Glenburn Estate is famous for its visitor’s hotel and tourist attraction.
 I've never been but certainly wouldn't mind going.
-At 3,200 feet, the views look absolutely breathtaking.
+At 3,200 feet, the views look breathtaking.
 I can see why the Tibetan Buddhist Monks called it their transcendent place.